 – After the command completes type: msiexec /register and press Enter again.

-For HP Officejet printers, HP offers a driver removal utility that can help you remove the HP printer driver for specific models.
-If the previous steps did not help, and you are using an Officejet, you can download and run this utility.
-Please check the details, as the utility is limited to specific driver versions.
+For HP Officejet printers, HP used to offer a driver removal utility that could help you remove the HP printer driver for specific models.
+Unfortunately, this utility is no longer available from them.

 Other steps that can help: